villie17/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project

 The project consists of finding optimal path for driving on 3-lane highway.
 The goal is to stay as close to speed limit as possible without exceeding it.
 Constraints are
-1. Do not exceeding maximum acceleration of 10 m/s^2 and jerk of 10 m/s^3
+1. Do not exceed maximum acceleration of 10 m/s^2 and jerk of 10 m/s^3.
 2. Avoid any collisions.

-Provided input:
+**Provided input**
 1. Localization information
-   <p>Ego car's location in Cartesian and Frenet coordinates and velocity are provided
+   <p>Ego car's location in Cartesian and Frenet coordinates and velocity are provided.
 2. Sensor fusion
-   <p>All cars in environment and their location and velocity is provided
+   <p>All cars in environment and their location and velocity is provided.

-Output:
+**Output**
-1. Set of trajectory points in front of car
+1. Set of trajectory points in front of car.

 The actuator in simulator would traverse those points perfectly with each point taking 0.02 seconds.

 ## Trajectory generation
 Trajectory is generated using spline library.
 At every cycle 5 points are selected, two of which are last  points of previous trajectory and 3 points are extrapolation of those points into target lane (given by d in Frenet coordinates) 30 meters apart.
-These 5 points generate a spline which passes through all these points.
+These 5 points are utilized to generate a spline which passes through all these points.
 After that 50 points on that spline are selected in a way that target speed can be achieved.

 ## Lane change behavior